Vidya (VIDYA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Vidya Historical Price

-According to the latest data gathered on Vidya live price page, the current price of Vidya is 0.02408723USD.
-The circulating supply of Vidya(VIDYA) is 42.93M VIDYA , giving it a market capitalization of $1.03M.
+According to the latest data gathered on Vidya live price page, the current price of Vidya is 0.02627386USD.
+The circulating supply of Vidya(VIDYA) is 43.01M VIDYA , giving it a market capitalization of $1.13M.

 The Vidya Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VIDYA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.